 Most modern homes are built on concrete slabs.

 A slab leak occurs when a water pipe leaks under a concrete slab foundation.
-Since the plumbing system lines are beneath the house, you may not even realize that you have a major plumbing issue developing.
+Since the plumbing system lines are beneath the house, you may not even realize that a major plumbing issue is developing.

 Causes of Slab Leaks

 Slab leaks happen under several circumstances.
 Water supply lines run underground and under the slab.
 When water leaks occur, you have a leak under your home’s foundation that may threaten its concrete foundation.

 There are several possible causes of slab leaks.

 Slab leaks tend to affect older homes just because having older plumbing lines can lead to all of these causes of slab leaks.
 Old home’s plumbing system is one of the major causes of slab leaks.

 Corrosion and abrasion stress don’t cause issues overnight.
 It takes time before you’ll start to see signs of a leak.
 Plumbing lines underground are in direct contact with the soil and the metals it contains.
 This can lead to galvanic corrosion or a damaged pipe caused by contact between two different metals.
 This kind of corrosion can eat a hole in your pipe and cause a single leak or multiple leaks.

 Pipes are not static underground.
 With regular use, they expand (hot water pipes) and contract (cold water pipes) depending on the temperature of the water.
 When pipes move, they rub against the concrete slab or rocks, touching the water pipes under the slab.
 Over time, small abrasions can lead to a leak.

 If your pipes were bent, dented, or kinked during construction, these damaged areas become weak.
 They are prone to pipe bursting when subjected to varying water pressure and the abrasive property of the surrounding ground.